RedFroggy/company-id-validator/README.md

 `npm run lint`.
 Will check your code based on `tslint.json` config file

 ## Roadmap
-- For now 7 countries are supported: FR, BE, CH, AD, CN, IT, ES
+- For now 14 countries are supported: AD, BE, CH, CN, DE, ES, FR, GB, IT, NI, NO, PL, SC, SE
 - Need to add many more countries based on the [ptdnum python library](https://github.com/arthurdejong/python-stdnum)